 David also served in both staff and Executive Director roles for Chambers of Commerce in Waterbury, CT, Chicopee, MA, and Northern Rhode Island.
 He served in regional trade associations, including the Boston Real Estate Board, Lexington, KY Board of Realtors, and the Massachusetts Chemistry Technology Alliance.

-Samantha Floyd is the Office Coordinator and assists all SOCMA departments and ensures the smooth running of office operations.
+Samantha Floyd is the Assistant Manager, Administration & Communications, and assists all SOCMA departments and ensures the smooth running of office operations.
 Samantha manages SOCMA’s social media accounts and is the staff liaison for the Board of Governors and the Women in Specialties Peer Group.

 Having served in customer service oriented positions including Marriot Hotels, Samantha is dedicated to providing the best service to anyone she engages with.